 Principle of Alignment: There is more value created with overall alignment than with local excellence.

-The solution train is used by those who build large and complex solutions (often described as ‘system of systems’).
+The Solution Train builds large and complex Solutions (often described as ‘system of systems’).
 These may require hundreds or even thousands of people to develop.
 Examples include medical devices, automobiles, commercial aircraft, banking systems, and aerospace and defense systems.
-The solution train provides the additional roles, events, and artifacts necessary to coordinate the building of some of the world’s largest and most important systems.
-In addition, a failure of such a system can have unacceptable social or economic consequences, so an additional degree of development rigor is required.
-Many of such systems are subject to industry and regulatory standards, and they must provide objective evidence of their Compliance to such standards.
+The Solution Train provides the additional roles, events, and artifacts necessary to coordinate the building of some of the world’s largest and most important systems.
+Also, a failure of such a system can have unacceptable social or economic consequences, so an additional degree of development rigor is required.
+Many are subject to industry and regulatory standards, and they must provide objective evidence of their Compliance.

-Solution trains allow businesses to build large and complex solutions in a Lean-Agile manner.
-By aligning ARTs to a common mission and coordinating the efforts of ARTs and suppliers, the solution train helps manage the inherent risk and variability of large-scale solution development.
-This requires the support of additional SAFe roles, artifacts, and events, as illustrated in Figure 1.
+Solution Trains allow businesses to build large and complex solutions, including cyber-physical systems (e.g., embedded systems) in a Lean-Agile manner.
+By aligning Agile Release Trains to a shared mission and coordinating the efforts of ARTs and Suppliers, the Solution Train helps manage the inherent risk and variability of large-scale solution development and requires the support of additional SAFe roles, artifacts, and events, as illustrated in Figure 1.

-- The schedule is fixed – All ARTs on the Solution Train depart the station on a known, reliable schedule, as determined by the chosen PI cadence.
+- Fixed cadence – All ARTs on the Solution Train depart the station on a known, reliable schedule, as determined by the chosen Program Increment (PI) cadence.
 If a Capability misses a train, it can catch the next one.

-- Solution – A solution is defined by its Solution Intent.
-The Solution Context defines the environment in which the solution operates.
+- Solution definition – A Solution Train builds a solution specified by its intent and context.
+Solution Intent is the repository for storing, managing, and communicating the knowledge of current and intended Solution behavior.
+The Solution Context identifies the environment in which the solution operates.

-- Compliance – This describes how to use solution intent to achieve high quality while meeting regulatory and industry requirements using Lean-Agile development.
+- Compliance – Compliance describes how to use solution intent to achieve high quality while meeting regulatory and industry requirements using a Lean-Agile approach.

-- Suppliers – Often playing a key role in large solution development, a supplier’s agility influences the solution train’s agility.
+- Suppliers – Often playing a pivotal role in solution development, a supplier’s agility influences the Solution Train’s agility.

-- The PI timebox is fixed – All ARTs on the solution train are synchronized to the same PI duration and have common PI and iteration start/end dates.
+- PI timebox – All ARTs on the Solution Train use the same PI duration and iteration start/end dates.

-- Uses an Economic Framework – The economic framework permits fast, effective decision-making within the scope of the Value Stream budget.
+- An Economic Framework – The Economic Framework permits fast, effective decision-making within the scope of Value Stream budgets.

-- Inspect and Adapt (I&A) – The current state of the solution is demonstrated and evaluated at the I&A, an event held at the end of every PI for individual ARTs and the solution train.
-Solution management then identifies improvement backlog items via a structured, problem-solving workshop.
+- Inspect and Adapt – The current state of the solution is demoed and evaluated at the Inspect and Adapt (I&A), an event held at the end of every PI for individual ARTs and the Solution Train.
+Solution Management then identifies improvement Backlog items via a structured, problem-solving workshop.

 Agile Release Trains Power the Solution Train

-Each ART within a solution train contributes to the development of a large solution, as shown in Figure 2.
-All development activities typically occur within each ART and are coordinated by the solution train, as described below.
+Each ART within a Solution Train contributes to the development of the solution, as shown in Figure 2.
+All development activities typically occur within each ART and are coordinated by the Solution Train, as described below.

 Solution Train Roles

-- Solution Train Engineer (STE) is the servant leader for the solution train.
+- Solution Train Engineer (STE) is the servant leader of the train.
 Their oversight allows the train to run smoothly by identifying and resolving bottlenecks across the entire solution.
-The STE facilitates the large solution-level events and monitors the solution Kanban and solution health via its Metrics.
+The STE facilitates the large solution-level events and monitors the solution Kanban and solution health via appropriate metrics.
 They also work with Release Train Engineers (RTEs) to coordinate delivery.

 - Solution Management represents the customer’s overall needs across ARTs, as well as communicating the portfolio’s Strategic Themes.
-They collaborate with Product Management to define capabilities and split them into features.
-Solution Management, the primary content authority for the solution backlog, also contributes to the economic framework that governs ARTs and Agile teams.
+They collaborate with Product Management of each ART to define capabilities and split them into features.
+Solution Management, the primary content authority for the solution backlog, also contributes to the economic framework that governs the ARTs and Agile teams.

-In addition to these three primary roles, the following play an important part in the solution train’s success:
+Also, the following roles play an essential part in the Solution Train’s success:

-- Customers are the ultimate buyers of the solution and are involved at every level of SAFe.
+- Customers (most often, Direct Customers) are the ultimate buyers of the solution and are involved at every level of SAFe.
 They’re part of the value stream and are inseparable from the development process.
-Customers work closely with Solution and Product Management and other key stakeholders to shape the solution intent, the vision, and the economic framework in which development occurs.
+Direct customers work closely with Solution and Product Management and other key stakeholders to shape the solution intent, the Vision, and the economic framework in which development occurs.

-- A System Team is often formed for the solution train in order to address the larger solution integration issues across ARTs.
+- A System Team is often formed for the Solution Train to address the integration issues across the ARTs.

-- Shared Services are specialists—data security, information architects, and database administrators (DBAs), for example—that are necessary for the success of a solution, but cannot be dedicated to a specific train.
+- Shared Services provide specialty skills—data security, information architects, and database administrators (DBAs), for example—that are necessary for the success of a solution but may not be dedicated to a specific train.